Hepatitis E is an infection spread mainly through food and water that affects the liver.

 No vaccine is available for use in the UK.

-Hepatitis E is caused by the hepatitis E virus.
+Hepatitis E is caused by the hepatitis E virus (HEV).
 It occurs worldwide, but there are differences it how it is spread.

-There are 4 different strains, 2 of which are spread through contaminated water and food, these are mainly an issue in Asia, Africa, Central America and Mexico.
-The other 2 strains are spread mainly through consuming raw or undercooked pork or shellfish, they can also be transmitted through blood transfusions, and are mainly an issue in Europe, North America, China and Japan.
+There are four different strains of HEV.
+Two are spread through contaminated water and food – these are mainly an issue in Asia, Africa, Central America and Mexico.
+The other two strains are mainly spread through consuming raw or undercooked pork or shellfish.
+They can also be transmitted through blood transfusions.
+These strains are mainly an issue in Europe, North America, China and Japan.

 Most infections produce no symptoms.
 When symptoms occur they may include mild fever, nausea/vomiting, abdominal pain and jaundice.
 Most infections get better without treatment.